 Second Step works in partnership with St Mungo's and Missing Link to provide support across Bristol.
 We cover the areas Central and South (BS1-4 and BS13-15).
 St Mungo's covers North and East Bristol (BS5-11 and BS16) and Missing Link is city wide.

 Who is the service for?

-Help When You Need it (tier 2) is for individuals who are 16 and above, live in Bristol and have at least one of the following support needs:
+Help When You Need It is for individuals who are 16 and above, live in Bristol and have at least one of the following support needs:

 - Support needed to maintain accommodation/tenancy or secure accommodation

 - Support needed to manage physical health and wellbeing

 - Support needed to manage mental health and wellbeing

 - Support needed to maximise income, reduce debts, or find paid work

 - Support needed to prevent loneliness and isolation